 It is also the responsibility of you or your partner to test your code.
 When a customization is written, your responsibilities include logging that customization, proving no coding issues and performance for expected functionality.
 If your logs do capture problems, those are issues either you or your partner must troubleshoot.
 If, ultimately, you believe there is a defect in the product, the only way for us to track that down is for you or the partner to provide a “hello world” example of the defective functionality.
 You can find more information on submitting Hello World examples for defect analysis in Answer ID 6925 in the support portal knowledge base.

 As a best practice when creating a customization, the customer or partner should always create logs to help with understanding whether the customization works as well as to provide code troubleshooting information.
 The product does not log this customization information for you.

-Further, Oracle Service Cloud customizations use managed framework APIs.
+Further, Oracle B2C Service customizations use managed framework APIs.
 All managed frameworks are versioned and each version has a two year time-frame before it is deprecated.
 Customized code should therefore be updated regularly to meet this two year time frame between when the new framework version comes out with a new product release, and the following deprecation of that version two years from that general availability product release.
-For further information on Oracle Service Cloud deprecations please refer to the following answer:
+For further information on Oracle B2C Service deprecations please refer to the following answer:

 Oracle offers several different training options for developers and integrators who wish to customize sites.

 Within Oracle University you can find training for Oracle B2C Service Integration and Development Implementation Essentials.
 There is also information to assist developers in our Oracle B2C Service Communities.
 Technical Documentation, Sample code* and Accelerators are also available.

 *Note: Sample code must be customized for your site.
 It is not plug and play.